California Medicaid (Medi-Cal) Definition

 For California residents, 65 and over who do not meet the eligibility requirements in the table above, there are other ways to qualify for Medicaid.

 1) Medically Needy Pathway – In California, there is a program called Aged, Blind and Disabled – Medically Needy Program (ABD-MN) that is specifically intended for those that are categorically aged, blind or disabled that have income over the Medicaid limit.
-In a nutshell, one may still be eligible for Medicaid services even if he or she are over the income limit by paying what is called a “Share of Cost”.
-(Taking one’s countable monthly income and deducting a predetermined Maintenance Need Allowance (MNA) from one’s monthly income is a simplified definition of how one’s share of cost is calculated.)
+To be clear, persons applying for HCBS Medicaid waivers may also qualify for Medicaid through this pathway.
+In a nutshell, one may still be eligible for Medicaid services even if he or she is over the income limit by paying what is called a “Share of Cost”.
+(Taking one’s countable monthly income and deducting a predetermined Maintenance Need Allowance (MNA) from one’s monthly income is a simplified definition of how one’s share of cost is calculated.
+As of 2019, for those living in the community, the MNA is $600 for an individual and $934 for a married couple.)
 Also called a Spend Down program, the way this program works is one’s “excess income,” (the amount that is determined as one’s cost of share), is used to cover medical bills.
 Once one has paid his or her share of cost, Medi-Cal will kick in for the month.
 This program, regardless of name, provides a means to “spend down” one’s extra income in order to qualify for Medicaid.

 Make note, the Medically Needy Pathway does not assist one in spending down extra assets for Medicaid qualification.
 Said another way, if one meets the income requirements for Medicaid eligibility, but not the asset requirement, the above program cannot assist one in “spending down” extra assets.